A high-order, conservative integrator with local time-stepping: The method

 \subsection{Conservative time steppers}

 Let us turn now to the task of finding a general conservative, high-order LTS integrator.
 First, we will consider the implications of requiring an Adams-Bashforth-like LTS scheme to be conservative.
 For such a scheme it only makes sense to evaluate~\eqref{eq:conserved} at times at which all the degrees of freedom are evaluated.
 We therefore introduce a new quantity~$\ty_n$ that is defined for the entire set of degrees of freedom for each time~$\tU_n$ at which any set is evaluated, and is equal to the (as yet unknown) complete numerical solution at all grid points wherever it exists.
-If we provide an update rule for $\ty_n$ then, as long as portions of $\ty_n$ that do not correspond to points in $\y$ are never used, we can obtain an LTS method by summing the changes in $\ty$ between evaluations.
+If we provide a rule to compute $\ty_{n+1}$ from earlier values then, as long as portions of $\ty_n$ that do not correspond to values in one of the $\y^s_m$ are never used, we can obtain an LTS method by summing the $\dty_n$ between evaluations.
 Furthermore, if the step from $\ty_n$ to $\ty_{n+1}$ is conservative, then the implied full method will be as well.

 The condition for this small step to be conservative is